-People who use zero-based budgets pay off 19% more debt and save 18% more money.
+Did you know that people who use zero-based budgets pay off 19% more debt and save 18% more money?

 Step 1: Focus on ‘extra’ money

-This means if you stick to your budget, then those bonus checks will be all you need to get a month ahead.
+If you stick to your budget, then this means that those bonus checks will be all you need to get a month ahead.

 Your emergency fund is what prevents you from going into debt when an unexpected expense pops up.

 Getting a month ahead essentially functions as a one-month emergency buffer.
 It’s your starting point.